SamirCoder16/purplemerit-backend-assessment/Readme.md

 ## Troubleshooting

 - MongoDB connection failure: ensure the Mongo container is up or your `MONGODB_URI` is reachable.
-- RabbitMQ errors: ensure `RABBITMQ_URL` is correct and the service is up in Docker Compose.
 - SMTP/email fails: verify SMTP credentials and that NotificationService has access to SMTP host.
 - Port conflicts: change `PORT` env vars or stop the processes using those ports.